 “Now I have literally changed everything that I eat – I stopped having takeaways, no more cream cakes, pies and pastries.
 Now I try to eat healthier.”

 Now he’s starting to see, and feel, the benefits of his new healthier lifestyle.

 “I feel a heck of a lot better – I am not out of breath nearly as much at work.

 “I work in the building supply trade so there’s a lot of heavy lifting and that was affecting my ability to do my job.

 “I also do a lot of walking now.
 I don’t go to the gym as it doesn’t fit in with the hours I work but I am making everyday changes such as leaving the car at home and walking places instead.”

 The support that people receive from advisors is key to keeping you on track and Ian was no exception.

-He says: “I live alone and it can be hard to keep motivated.
+“I live alone and it can be hard to keep motivated.
 But even though I’ve come to the end of my 12 weeks I can still go back and be weighed.

 “Trudie, my advisor, is very upfront and positive.
 She is not negative at all and you feel motivated just by talking to her.